BobKuczewski/MINT/README.md

 0t! /U(/i 4 < /W /i t 1+ t!) t .
 ```

-Loops can be nested and then special `/j` variable is provided to access the counter of the outer loop.
+Loops can be nested and then the special `/j` variable is provided to access the counter of the outer loop.

 The following has two nested loops with limits of 2.
 The two counter variables are summed and added to `t`.
 When the loop ends `t` prints 4.